dislick/beobachter/README.md

 ## About

-This tool takes a link to a web page and a JavaScript function.
+This lightweight Node.js service takes a link to a web page and a JavaScript function.
 It then periodically downloads the web page, runs the function on it and stores its result in a time-series database.
 This enables you to create graphs and alerts on that data using another tool like Grafana.

 ## Use Cases